 In December 2004, the FASB issued a Statement "Share Based Payment-a revision of SFAS No. 123 'Accounting for Stock Based Compensation'," that addresses the accounting for share-based payment transactions in which a company receives employee services in exchange for either equity instruments of the company or liabilities that are based on the fair value of the company's equity instruments or that may be settled by the issuance of such equity instruments.
-The statement eliminates the ability to account for share-based compensation transactions using the intrinsic method currently used by the company and generally would require that such transactions be accounted for using a fair-value-based method and value of our stock option grants and stock purchases under our employee stock purchase plan.
+The statement eliminates the ability to account for share-based compensation transactions using the intrinsic method currently used by the company and generally would require that such transactions be accounted for using a fair-value-based method and recognized as expense in the company's Consolidated Statement of Operations.
+The effective date of the standard is for interim or fiscal periods beginning after June 15, 2005.
+This statement will have a significant impact on our Consolidated Statement of Operations, as we will be required to expense the fair value of our stock option grants and stock purchases under our employee stock purchase plan.
 At this time we have not made an estimate of the impact of this statement on our future financial results.
 Please refer to Note 13 to our Consolidated Financial Statements which provides historical information that may be useful in assessing the impact of this standard on our Consolidated Financial Statements.